CassieMcPeek/ECE281_CE4/README.md

 # Part C

 First, I input 5 into port 3.
 This program is supposed to continuously subtract 1 from the previous value.
 I then added and F, which is hex for -1.
 After that, I added one which would essentially make the program subtract 1 from the initial value, which is what the program is supposed to do.
 At the end, I added a jmp, but I did not want it to jump back to the beginning and start with the input, so I had it jmp back to address 04.
+The output was then 2,1 0 and then the next time through, it ouput 1,0,F (which as stated above is -1 in hex).